microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 ## Context and Problem Statement

 Semantic Kernel has a collection of connectors to popular Vector databases e.g. Azure AI Search, Chroma, Milvus, ...
-Each Memory connector implements a memory abstraction defined by Semantic Kernel and allows developers to easily intergrate Vector databases into their applications.
+Each Memory connector implements a memory abstraction defined by Semantic Kernel and allows developers to easily integrate Vector databases into their applications.
 The current abstractions are experimental and the purpose of this ADR is to progress the design of the abstractions so that they can graduate to non experimental status.

 ### Problems with current design